June 2022 - By Ronald Poort, Executive Vice President, DSV

 Ronald Poort

-At DSV, we are investing in new, large scale automated warehouses across the globe to create a global network of DSV Fulfilment Factories.
+At DSV, we recently announced a multi-million-dollar investment in 20 new, large scale automated warehouses across the globe to create a global network of DSV Fulfilment Factories.
 With these Fulfilment Factories, DSV provides access to the latest warehouse automation technologies and does so in a way that allows our customers to maintain much-needed flexibility.

 With the DSV Fulfilment Factories, we can now offer our customers a reliable, cost-efficient and flexible warehouse automation solution.
 Our customers don’t need to worry about selecting the right technology or tying up their capital, we have solved that problem for them and already made the upfront investment to create a large network of automated fulfilment factories.
 The benefits are obvious, our customers can plug directly into the DSV Fulfilment Factories, take out extra capacity when they need it, reduce it when they don’t, or move capacity to different geographies as demand changes.